-Indonesia client case studies
+Indonesia client case studies in 2021

 Electrical engineering/industrial services provider establishes subsidiary